 In analysing TPC data (Sec.
-35.6.5), the same end is often accomplished by using the mean of 50%-70% of the samples with the smallest signals as the estimator.
+35.6.5), the same end is often accomplished by using a restricted energy loss, the mean of 50%-70% of the samples with the smallest signals as the estimator.

 Although it must be used with cautions and caveats, dE/dx as described in Eq.
 (34.5) still forms the basis of much of our understanding of energy loss by charged particles.
 Extensive tables are available [6,7] and pdg.lbl.gov/current/AtomicNuclearProperties/.